AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 - What state has the highest number of it?
 What city?
 - Which states has the lowest number of it?
 What city?
 - What about region?
+- Is there a relationship between city and condition?
+- Is there a relationship between state and condition?
-- Is there a relationship between discount and profit?
+- Is there a relationship between region and condition?
 ___

 ## Data Dictionary